 Whether you are starting a career in horticulture, or just want to take your love of plants and gardening further, this course gives you a broad-based understanding of horticulture, garden design and how plants work.
-On successful completion of the examination candidates may choose to continue their studies leading to the Level 2 Diploma in Horticulture.

 Here's further information about the RHS Level 2 course.

 Our RHS Level 2 students come from around the world and from all different backgrounds.